hackclub/some-assembly-required/guide/math/boolean-logic.md

 Remember earlier, how we learned that all code has to end up as numbers for the computer to understand it?

-Well that's because your computer is running those numbers through these logical operations. **Every single one.**
+Well that's because your computer is running those numbers through these logical operations. **Every single one.** The numbers are represented by electrical signals, and those electrical signals are passed through physical pieces of hardware that perform these boolean functions and send out new electrical signals representing their results.

 All the math your processor can do, it's done by combining a few of these operations together.
-So you send it some electrical signals, it goes through a few of these "logic gates", in the physical form of transistors, and BAM!
+So you send it some electrical signals, it goes through a few of these hardware "logic gates", in the physical form of transistors, and BAM!
 You have an answer at the end.
 You combine a bunch of these small answers through more transistors, and then you have a larger answer!
 This is how math ends up being done, and how data ends up getting stored.

 Let's walk through these logical operations, they're actually quite simple!